quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/January/week2.md

 - Trying to add the `click` event listener on the hovered furnishing.
 Therfore, this event listener can't be added normally, it has to be added conditionally.
 - How do I translate my object ?
 What should be the optimal strategy ?
 - Since I want to translate the object between two consecutive clicks on any axis, I should add and remove classes to canvas.
+- If I click on any point on any axis, I want the co-ordinates of that point so that I can do `object.positon.set(x, y, z)` to update the position of object to that point.

 ## **Monday: January 8**
 #### Code refactoring with sir